Rent vs Buy Calculator

 What is the break-even point?

-The break-even point is the year at which the cumulative net cost of buying becomes equal to (and then lower than) renting.
-Before this point, renting is cheaper; after it, buying is.
-It typically ranges from 3 to 10 years depending on local real estate market conditions.
+The break-even point is the year when the cumulative net cost of buying becomes equal to (and then lower than) renting.
+Before this point, renting is cheaper; after it, buying wins.
+It typically ranges from 3 to 10 years depending on local market conditions.

 What is "investment return" in the renting scenario?

-If you rent instead of buying, you don't spend your down payment on a property.
-This calculator assumes you invest that money at the specified annual return rate.
-This models the "opportunity cost" of tying up capital in a home purchase.
+If you rent instead of buying, your down payment stays with you.
+This calculator assumes you invest that money at the specified annual return rate, modeling the opportunity cost of tying up capital in a home purchase.

-Why can "net cost to buy" be negative?
+Why can the "net cost to buy" be negative?

-If home appreciation is high and you hold the property long enough, the equity gained can exceed all costs paid (mortgage, taxes, maintenance).
+If home appreciation is high and you hold long enough, the equity gained exceeds all costs paid (mortgage, taxes, maintenance).
 In that case, buying generates a net positive return, shown as a negative net cost.

 Does this calculator include transaction costs?

-No — agent fees, closing costs, moving expenses, and renovations are not included.
-These typically add 5–10% to the purchase price and can significantly affect the break-even point.
-Factor them in manually for a more precise comparison.
+No — agent fees, stamp duty/closing costs, moving expenses, and renovations are not included.
+These typically add 5–10% to the purchase price.
+Factor them in manually for a precise comparison.

 What home appreciation rate should I use?

-Historical real estate appreciation in most developed countries ranges from 2% to 5% per year on average.
+Historical real estate appreciation in most developed countries averages 2–5% per year.
 Use local market data for a more accurate estimate.
-In rapidly growing cities, it can be higher; in stagnant markets, it may be near zero.
+In rapidly growing cities (London, Paris, Vilnius) it can be higher; in stagnant markets it may be near zero.